SavannahWithAnH/CitiBike-Summer/README.md

 ## Visualizing the data
 The questions I wanted to answer with this data are as follows:

--Who is cycling?  <br>
+- Who is cycling?  <br>
--What are the busiest rental hours during summer months (July & August)  <br>
+- What are the busiest rental hours during summer months (July & August)  <br>
--What are the most popular locations to end cycling trips? <br>
+- What are the most popular locations to end cycling trips? <br>
--What bikes are utilized the most?
+- What bikes are utilized the most?
 (This could help with maintenance and upkeep)   <br>
 Additionally I wanted to visualize all of the stations with details, and over a period of time. <br>
 Finally, I created dashboards and a story to summarize my findings. <br>